brahmapsen/bettehealthai/README.md

-## This project recommends appropriate Alternate Payment Models that ties payment to health outcome while

-## trying to reduce cost which may sound an oxymoron but worth travelling in that innovative lane
+## This project recommends appropriate Alternate Payment Models that ties payment to health outcome while trying to reduce cost.
+This may sound like an oxymoron but worth travelling in that innovative lane to bring these sometimes conflicting aim to fruition.

 ## create a virtual environment "env"